Work directly with us to get exactly the services you need.

 THERE’S NO PLACE LIKE HOME

-It’s no secret that, given the option, most seniors would prefer to grow older at home.
+It’s no secret that most seniors would prefer to grow older at home.
 Not surprisingly, studies show that the importance of home is significant for many seniors and allows them to take a more active role in their care.
-Maintaining a degree of independence and sense of control over one’s life can be a powerful, psychological boost to a senior’s cognitive and physical status, and can even speed up post-hospital recovery time.
+Maintaining a degree of independence and sense of control over one’s life can be a powerful psychological boost to a senior’s cognitive and physical status, and can even speed up post-hospital recovery time.
 When it comes to home care, happier can mean healthier.

 NEAR ZERO INFLATION

 Since 2004, the average cost of nursing home care has increased faster than the rate of inflation to 13 percent statewide; some of this increase is due to overhead costs needed to maintain stand-alone healthcare facilities.
 During the same 5-year period, the average cost of home care services has remained nearly flat, with a marginal 1-2 percent increase.

 THE A LA CARTE ADVANTAGE

 Why pay a nursing home for a full menu of round-the-clock care when your loved one may only need several hours of personal care and companionship services a day?
 Private home care is customized to meet the individual needs of each client — and that is all you pay for.

 MORE COMMUNITY-BASED SERVICES

 There is an increasing network of supplemental federal, state and local resources that provide social, financial and referral support services to at-home seniors for private home care.
 Learn more about home care funding options.